all-in-one-of/snippets/CG_games_pipelines.md

 - (back and forh for frip edges)

 ### Houdini low with uv's.
-Generate from Imported or Procediural data.
+Generate from Imported or Procediural data.  / Curve toolset (loft with uv's ??)
 - Make Mid -  creesed copy to get high
 - Conform with ray to match Hi.